Nonparametric hazard rate estimation with associated kernels and minimax bandwidth choice: Settings

 where $Z_{t,b}$ denotes the random variable with pdf $\kappa_{t,b}$.
 In particular, this ensures that $Z_{t,b} \xrightarrow[b \rightarrow 0]{L^2} t$.

 \end{definition} \textbf{Notation} We denote by $||.||_{\infty}$ the $L_\infty$ norm on $\St$.

-In the rest of the paper, we assume that for any $t,b >0$, $\kappa_{t,b}$ can be extended by $0$ to a $C^2$ function on $\R_+$. \begin{remark} For ease of notation, we consider that the support $\St$ of $\kappa_{t,b}$ does not depend on $t$ or $b$.
-This holds for the vast majority of kernels, which are either defined on a set independent of $t$ and $b$, or can be continuously extended by $0$ outside of their support to a set independent of $t$ and $b$.
+\begin{remark} The vast majority of kernels $(\kappa_{t,b})$ can be defined on a support independent of $t$ and $b$.
 This is for example true for the Gamma and Beta kernels, log-normal and Weibull kernels \cite{esstafa:hal-04112846}.
-However, the results presented here can be easily extended to a case where the support depends on $t$ and/or $b$ provided
+However, the results presented here can be straightforwardly extended to a case where the support depends on $t$ and/or $b$ provided

-As we dissociate the support of the kernel $\St$ and the support of the hazard rate $\R_+$, the results we present are only valid for $t \in \St$ (for the Beta kernel for example, $\St = [0,1]$).
-Thus, associated kernels are relevant to solve boundary bias only if $0 \in \St$, which is the case for all of the examples mentioned above. \end{remark}
+As the support of the associated kernel $\St$ and the support of the hazard rate $\R_+$ are dissociated, the results we present are valid for $t \in \St$ (for the Beta kernel for example, $\St = [0,1]$). \\In the case where $\St \subsetneq \R_+$, we consider for ease of notations that $\kappa_{t,b}$ can be extended by $0$ to a $\mathcal{C}^0$ function on $\R_+$. \end{remark}

 The Gamma kernel (without interior bias), introduced in \cite{Gamma_kernel}, is an example of associated kernel.
-The Gamma kernel of bandwidth $b$ at point $t$ is the density function of a Gamma distribution of parameters $\rho(t)_b$ and $b$.
+The Gamma kernel $(\kappa_{t,b})$ is the density function of a Gamma distribution of parameters $\rho(t)_b$ and $b$.
 It is defined by